TICKS IN VIRGNIA

 Tick-borne diseases have been declared a global public health threat.

-Ticks in Virginia was created to raise awareness of the dangers of ticks, how to prevent tick-borne diseases, and improve health outcomes for patients with tick-borne diseases.
-Through research, education, and the sharing of evidence-based information and resources, we aim to prevent tick-borne diseases for residents and visitors to Virginia.
+Ticks in Virginia was created to raise awareness of the dangers of ticks, prevent tick-borne diseases, and improve patient health outcomes through research, translation, and dissemination of evidence-based, audience-specific information and resources.